 And that was certainly enough to pique my interest because the biggest failing and complaint about any standalone mPOS provider is the lack of stability.
-Holds and freezes are a lot more common because of the third-party processing model, and even ones like Intuit and Spark Pay, which do offer merchant accounts, aren’t all that much better.
+Holds and freezes are a lot more common because of the third-party processing model, and even ones like Intuit, which do offer merchant accounts, aren’t all that much better.

 The second thing I noticed, though, is that Payline Data gives you a full, traditional merchant account when you sign up.
 Payline has a nearly immaculate reputation in the industry, so, yeah, my interest in this option definitely increased.
 Color me even more intrigued.

 I did some digging into the product.
 Payline was also gracious enough to help out and answer a lot of questions I had.
 (Disclaimer: While Payline Data provided information, the opinions contained in this review are entirely my own.)
 Here’s what I found out: